gnikolovski/svg_formatter/README.md

 Standard image field in Drupal 8 doesn't support SVG images.
 If you really want to display SVG images on your website then you need another solution.
-This module adds a new formatter for the file field, which allows any file extension to be uploaded.
+This module adds a new formatter for the file field, which allows files with any extension to be uploaded.
 In the formatter settings you can set default image size and enable alt and title attributes.
 If you want to add some CSS and JavaScript magic to your SVG images, then use inline SVG option.

 ## REQUIREMENTS